Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 Nevada Stats and Trends

-- The Wolf Pack have covered the spread once this season when favored by 20.5 points or more (in two chances).
+- Nevada has five wins against the spread in seven games this year.

-- Nevada's games this year have hit the over on five of seven set point totals (71.4%).
+- Nevada's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).

-- Nevada is 3-1 against the spread and 4-0 overall this season when the team scores more than 33.9 points.
+- Nevada is 3-1 against the spread and 4-0 overall this season when the team puts up more than 33.9 points.

 - The Wolf Pack have turned the ball over five times this season, four fewer than the Rebels have forced (9).